eic/drich-dev/README.md

           configuration file)
     - be sure to regularly update your image by running `eic-shell --upgrade`; this is necessary to keep up with upstream changes, such as in EDM4hep or DD4hep
-  - alternatively, we have a wrapper script:
-    - Run `opt/update.sh` to obtain (or update) the EIC Software image automatically
-    - the image and builds will be stored in `./opt`
-    - run `opt/eic-shell` to start a container
-    - this wrapper script may not be supported in the future (use `eic-shell --upgrade` instead)
 - Obtain EPIC Software modules, either clone or symlink the repositories to the specified paths:
   - Modules: